Stevens Center for Sustainability Scholarship Programs

 PSEG Ph.D.
 Research Scholars for Environmental Justice

-Four doctoral scholarships are available for research that addresses sustainable environmental and energy challenges faced by overburdened communities, with an emphasis on including students from underserved backgrounds.
+Four doctoral scholarships are available for research that addresses sustainable environmental and energy challenges faced by communities with environmental justice issues.

 Windmills in the ocean